Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 Spatial sorting deserves more explanation, and it can be performed using a variety of techniques.
 The idea is to map the original point data from latitude-longitude space to a 1-dimensional space such that points that are near each other in the 1-dimensional space are also near each other in latitude-longitude space.
 We can then sort the points based on the 1-dimensional space value.
 If that isn’t clear, the coming examples describing geohash and Hilbert curve spatial sorting should help.

-Several established systems could be used for spatially sorting the data including [Geohash](geohash), [Hilbert Curve](hilbert curve), [Uber H3](uber h3), and [Google S2 Geometry](google s2 geometry).
+Several established systems could be used for spatially sorting the data including [Geohash][geohash], [Hilbert Curve][hilbert], [Uber H3][uber h3], and [Google S2 Geometry][google s2 geometry].
 We only considered the first two methods due to time constraints, but they are conceptually similar to the last two methods.

 ###  _Geohash Spatial Sort Example_